nixpulvis/nixpulvis.github.io/_projects/lambda-calculus.md

 wasn't until took my first class at Northeastern University and I learned about the _function_ that I've started holding the λ above all.

-TODO: Church Separates from State
+TODO: Church Separates from State.
+TODO: λ as security parameter.

 ### Basic Syntax